 Swiss Voters Approve Ban On Minarets

-ROBERT SMITH, host:
+ROBERT SMITH, Host:

 Eleanor Beardsley visited Switzerland and has the story.

-Hafid Ouardiri is head of a Muslim interfaith community organization in Geneva.
+ELEANOR BEARDSLEY: Hafid Ouardiri is head of a Muslim interfaith community organization in Geneva.

-Swiss People's Party leader Oskar Freysinger says the Swiss don't want Muslims with an Islamic political agenda.
+BEARDSLEY: Swiss People's Party leader Oskar Freysinger says the Swiss don't want Muslims with an Islamic political agenda.

 BEARDSLEY: More than 57 percent of the population voted for the ban after a month-long campaign that stirred up xenophobic sentiments and fears of radical Islam.
 Over the weekend, a Christmas market was in full swing in the tiny Swiss town of Langenthal.
 The anti-minaret campaign got its start here and in two other towns.
 Langenthal native Esther Schunmann(ph) voted for the ban.

-Ms. ESTHER SCHUNMANN: I like the people coming from other countries, but not the special ones who want to build minarets.
+ESTHER SCHUNMANN: I like the people coming from other countries, but not the special ones who want to build minarets.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.